benjaminion/upgrading-ethereum-book/src/book.md

 The ability to tie messages to validators is also useful outside the protocol.
 For example, in the gossip layer, signatures are validated by nodes before they are forwarded as an anti-spam mechanism.

 Alongside their usual function of identifying message senders, digital signatures have a couple of fairly novel uses within the Ethereum&nbsp;2 protocol.
-They are used when contributing randomness to the [RANDAO](/part2/building_blocks/randomness), and they are used to select [subsets of committees](/part2/building_blocks/aggregator) for aggregation duty.
+They are used when contributing randomness to the [RANDAO](/part2/building_blocks/randomness), and they are used when selecting [subsets of committees](/part2/building_blocks/aggregator) for aggregation duty.
 We will discuss those usages in their respective sections and focus on the signing of protocol messages in this section.

 #### Background